Guide

 m.subject?.includes('Reset your password')

-Use nylas email read with the message ID and grant (inbox) ID to get the full body, including HTML.
+Use nylas email read with the message ID to fetch the full body, including HTML.
+Pass --grant to target a specific agent account.

 # Full message with body